thi-ng/validate/README.md

  key2 ...}
 ```

-Key in a validation spec can be of any datatype.
+Keys in a validation spec can be of any datatype.
 If multiple
 validations should be applied to a key, then these must be given as a
 seq/vector: